Faiyajz/Flutter-IamRichProject/README.md

-# calculatorapp
+# FlutterIamRichProject

-A new Flutter project.
+A new I am Rich Flutter project.

 ## Getting Started